LordiAnders/PAYDAY-2-VR-Fixes/README.md

 - Fixed a few magazines lacking bullet_object definitions despite existing in their models, so the bullets in the magazine update properly.
 - Fixed a crash caused by hands sometimes being invalid in the 'hand in wall' check.
 - Fixed a crash that can sometimes occur when a heist starts after the black intro screen.
+## Heist Fixes
+- Fixed ladders on Big Bank having bad exit points, causing the player to go out of bounds or fall to their death.
 ## Improvements
 - Unlocked all weapons that were 'VR Locked' as they are now all usable and reload correctly.
 - Weapons with underbarrel modes now support reload timelines so they can be reloaded correctly.